Clackroe/DimensionalEngine/README.md

 ```

 # Development
-This project is being developed from scratch (minus a couple of low level libraries) on Linux in Neovim.
-Support for Windows is planned.
+This project is being developed from scratch (minus a couple of low level libraries) on Linux in Neovim support for Windows is planned to be maintained.

 # Build System